ashkansabbaghi/school/README.md

 Feel free to submit pull requests or open issues if you find bugs or have suggestions.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.